 - 1. Choose a seat and sit in it immediately upon entering the bus.
 Do not stand in the entrance or in the aisle. - 2.
 Do not move from one seat to another while on the bus. - 3.
 Keep all parts of the body and all objects inside the bus. - 4.
-Loud conversation, singing, boisterous conduct, unnecessary noise or profanity in not allowed. - 5.
+Loud conversation, singing, boisterous conduct, unnecessary noise or profanity is not allowed. - 5.
 Enter and exit the bus only when the bus is fully stopped. - 6.
-All school rules apply while on the bus, at a bus stop, or waiting for the bus.
+All school rules apply while on the bus, at a bus stop, or waiting for the bus. - 7.
+Use the emergency door only in an emergency.